nevingeorge/ALMA/README.md

 Lines 5-end: transitions - each line has the form q_i a q_j, where q_i,q_j∈Q and a∈Σ.

-By default the only initial state of the SUBA (and therefore also the UFA) is q_1.
+By default, the only initial state of the SUBA (and therefore also the UFA) is q_1.

 ## Algorithm for learning non-deterministic Büchi automata (NBA)
 NBA.java takes in as input a NBA and prints to stdout the mod-2-MA obtained after learning the NBA through a series of membership and statistical equivalence queries.

-### Format of Input File
+### Input File Format
-The input file is a text document containing the specifications of a NBA of the form (Q, Σ, ∆, F) and the desired level of approximation for the statistical equivalence queries.
-The file must have the following format (no line separation, entries are space separated, and lines beginning with // are ignored):
+Contains the specifications of a NBA of the form (Q, Σ, ∆, F) and the desired level of approximation for the statistical equivalence queries.

 Line 1: maximum length of a test in the statistical equivalence query